 # Are Edge extensions compliant with corporate networks?

 It depends on your organization’s policy.
 Some companies restrict or monitor extensions to protect the network.
 Always follow your IT guidelines and obtain permission where required.
+Is the built in windows vpn good

 # Can I use multiple VPN extensions in Edge at the same time?